tablexi/nucore-open/doc/HOWTO_forks.md

 # Branches and Forks

-NUCore is usually deployed from a separate fork containing customized branding and functionality.
+NUcore is usually deployed from a separate fork containing customized branding and functionality.
 In order to move changes between the commits you'll need to set up remote repositories on each side.